Mashweb/doc/content/en/zen-white-paper/Practices/_index.md

 type: docs
 ---

-We have explored the _values_ and _principles_ behind the creation of the Zen system.
-Now let's explore some of the _practices_ to be followed in Zen's creation.
+We have explored the values and principles of the Zen system.
+Now let's explore some of the Zen developers' practices to create Zen.